 - Place bacon in a single layer on the foil and place in cold oven.
 Turn oven on to 350°F.

 - Flip bacon after 25-30 minutes.
 Cook for an additional 25-30 minutes and flip the bacon one more time 5 minutes before it is done cooking.

 - Remove bacon to a paper towel-lined plate and blot the grease off the top of the bacon.

 - Toast buns if desired.
-Spread 1 tbsp of mayonnaise on each bun half.
+Spread 1 tablespoon of mayonnaise on each bun half.

 - Place 1 piece of leaf lettuce on bottom half of bun.
 Top with 2 tomato slices, 2 oz smoked trout, and 3 slices bacon.
 Place avocado slices (half of an avocado) on top half of bun and place top half of bun on top of bacon.